SD › Best Time to Visit Oahu

 Oahu in November

-HIC PRO Triple Crown Surf Championships: The stuff surf dreams are made of.
-Sunset Beach is a world famous break and brings competition surfers from around the world.
+- Vans Triple Crown Surf Championships: The stuff surf dreams are made of.
+Sunset Beach is a world famous break and brings competitive surfers from around the world.
 Just watching is a thrill.

-Makahiki Festival: Makahiki season is an important time in Native Hawaiian culture, it’s a sort of Hawaiian New Year.
-Learn traditional Hawaiian games and watch traditional Polynesian sports.
+- Makahiki Festival: Makahiki season is an important time in Native Hawaiian culture, a sort of Hawaiian New Year.
+Learn traditional Hawaiian games and watch Polynesian sports.
 Music, song, and dance, too.

 Oahu in December

-The Eddie: Iconic surf competition during massive wave season at Waimea Bay.
-The Eddie runs from Dec 1–Feb 28, peak surf season.
+- The Eddie: Iconic surf competition during massive wave season at Waimea Bay.
+The Eddie runs from Dec 1–Feb 28 which is peak surf season.

-Honolulu City Lights: Wander the streets of downtown Honolulu and admire the twinkle lights and the city’s 50 foot Christmas tree.
+- Honolulu City Lights: Wander the streets of downtown Honolulu and admire the twinkling lights and the city’s 50-foot Christmas tree.

-New Year’s Eve Fireworks: Waikiki Beach has midnight fireworks over the water, you’ll be able to see them from anywhere with an ocean facing view (maybe your hotel’s rooftop bar?).
-Hilton Hawaiian Village has them as well, and you’ll see a blaze of color over Turtle Bay, Ko’Olina Cove, and Kahala Beach, too.
+- New Year’s Eve Fireworks: Waikiki Beach has midnight fireworks over the water.
+You’ll be able to see them from anywhere with an ocean-facing view (maybe even your hotel’s rooftop bar).
+Hilton Hawaiian Village has them as well and you’ll see a blaze of color over Turtle Bay, Ko’Olina Cove, and Kahala Beach, too.